Quenching factor measurement for NaI(Tl) scintillation crystal: Results and Conclusion

-The nuclear recoil energy can be calculated from simple kinematics using the incident neutron energy and the scattering angle.
-However, considerations of the detector sizes, the energy spread and the profile of the neutron beam are very complicated in the analytic calculation.
-Monte Carlo simulation using GEANT4 package 4.9.6\cite{geant4} was performed with realistic geometry, including the PMTs and support systems as well as detectors.
-The neutron beam profile at the deuteron target was calculated using the kinematics for d(d,n)$^{3}$He reaction and the deuteron beam profile provided by the provider of DD-109 neutron generator (Adelphi).
-The nuclear recoil energy was determined from the deposited energy spectrum of Na or I recoil inside the NaI(Tl) detector in the simulation.
-The energy spectrum was fitted with Poisson distribution and the mean value of Poisson distribution was used for the nuclear recoil energy of each scattering angle setup.
+The quenching factor can be determined from the ratio of the electron equivalent energy to the nuclear recoil energy, as given by Eq. \ref{eq4}.
+The nuclear recoil energy can be calculated from simple kinematics using the incident neutron energy and the scattering angle in Eq. \ref{eq5}.
+However, considering the detector sizes, the energy spread and the profile of the neutron beam results in a very complicated analytic calculation.
+A Monte Carlo simulation, using GEANT4, version-4.9.6 \cite{geant4}, was performed with realistic geometry, including the PMTs and support systems as well as detectors.
+The neutron beam profile at the deuteron target was calculated using the kinematics of the d(d,n)$^{3}$He reaction and the deuteron beam profile provided by the manufacturer of the DD109 neutron generator (Adelphi Technology, Inc.).
+The nuclear recoil energy was determined from the deposited energy spectrum of the Na or I recoils inside the NaI(Tl) crystal in the simulation without the quenching effect.
+The energy spectrum was fitted with the Gaussian distribution and the mean value of the Gaussian distribution was used for the nuclear recoil energy of each scattering angle setup.
+The mean neutron energies obtained from the Gaussian fit are shown in Table \ref{Quenching_factor_table}, and the values are consistent with those of the simple calculations (summarized in Table \ref{NGsim_table}) within 1 \%.

-The electron equivalent energy spectra of the nuclear recoil events were obtained after applying PMT noise cut and the trigger efficiency as well as the cut efficiency were corrected.
-Figure \ref{depE} shows the electron equivalent energy spectra for 12 neutron scattering angles before and after efficiency correction.
-The error bars in the red points are the quadratic sum of the statistical fluctuation of the measurement and the uncertainty of efficiency corrections.
-The mean electron equivalent energy for each spectrum in Figure \ref{depE} was determined by chi-square fit with Poisson distribution.
-The fit range was limited to the energy region above 0.5 keV, because the trigger efficiency for low energy region less than 0.5 keV was determined by the extrapolation from the higher energy region.
+Figure \ref{depE_fig} shows the measured electron equivalent energy spectra of the nuclear recoil events for 12 neutron scattering angles.
+To select the nuclear recoil events, coincidence with the neutron detector is required, as discussed in section \ref{neutron_section}.
+The PMT noise events were rejected by the PMT noise cut, as described in section \ref{noisecut_section}.
+The electron equivalent energy spectra for these selected events are shown by the black histogram in Figure \ref{depE_fig}.
+To remove the distortion of the energy spectrum in the low-energy region caused by the trigger and PMT noise cut, the trigger efficiency and the cut efficiency were corrected and the resulting spectra are shown in the figures by red points with error bars.
+The efficiency correction in each energy bin was performed using